-A. Student Academy: The section representative to the Student Academy will be appointed by the section chair for an indeterminate period.
+- A. Student Academy: The section representative to the Student Academy will be appointed by the section chair for an indeterminate period.
 Although the section chair has discretionary authority to appoint a new representative at any time, advice should be sought from the Student Academy Chair.
-The section representative to the Student Academy will perform such duties as may be directed by the Chair of the Student Academy and report his/her activities to the Questioned Documents Section at the annual business meeting.

-IV.
-QUESTIONED DOCUMENTS SECTION COMMITTEES

-The section may establish standing committees from time to time.
+The section representative to the Student Academy will perform such duties as may be directed by the Chair of the Student Academy and report his/her activities to the Questioned Documents Section at the annual business meeting. - IV.
+QUESTIONED DOCUMENTS SECTION COMMITTEES - The section may establish standing committees from time to time.
 The chair may establish and appoint the members of a standing committee.
 The chair may abolish any standing committee established by the chair.
 The membership, by a majority vote, may establish a standing committee.
 The membership, by a majority vote, may abolish any standing committee established by the membership.
 Ad hoc committees may be established or abolished at any time by the section chair.
 The following are Questioned Documents Section standing committees.

-- A. AWARDS COMMITTEE (established by the section) - The Awards Committee shall determine the recipient of the Ordway Hilton Award and any other section awards in accordance with the rules set forth below.
+A. AWARDS COMMITTEE (established by the section)

+The Awards Committee shall determine the recipient of the Ordway Hilton Award and any other section awards in accordance with the rules set forth below.
 The Awards Committee will consist of a chair and two other members appointed by the section chair.
-Only Members or Fellows will be appointed to this committee.
-Committee members will be appointed for three-year terms, so that one (1) new member is appointed each year.
+Only Members, Fellows, and Retired Fellows will be appointed to this committee.
 The committee should include at least one (1) previous Ordway Hilton Award recipient and one (1) current or past section officer.
-The senior member shall serve as chair of the committee. - B. HISTORICAL COMMITTEE (established by a section chair) The Historical Committee shall be the keeper of the section archives. - C. SECTION MINUTES REVIEW COMMITTEE (established by a section chair) The Minutes Review Committee will consist of a chair (the section secretary) and three (3) other members appointed by the section chair each year.
-The committee will be responsible for drafting the minutes of the annual business meeting and publishing them in accordance with guidelines established by the AAFS.
-The chair will draft the minutes and forward them to the other members for review and comment.
-Lack of response by a committee member by the date set by the committee chair will be considered concurrence with the minutes as drafted.
-After receiving comments from other committee members, the chair will make appropriate changes and publish the minutes, one (1) copy for each section officer, one (1) copy for the section archives, and one (1) copy for the AAFS. - D. SECTION PROGRAM COMMITTEE (established by a section chair) The section Program Committee Chair shall be appointed by the section chair.
+The senior member shall serve as chair of the committee.

+- B. SECTION PROGRAM COMMITTEE (established by a section chair) The section Program Committee Chair shall be appointed by the section chair.
 It shall be the duty of the section program committee chair to develop the section's annual scientific program.
-The section chair may also appoint other program-related committees as necessary. - E. SECTION OFFICERS NOMINATING COMMITTEE
+The section chair may also appoint other program-related committees as necessary. - C. SECTION OFFICERS NOMINATING COMMITTEE to serve as the third member of the nominations committee.
+The sitting section representative shall serve as committee chair.

-The section officers Nominating Committee shall consist of three (3) Fellows from the Questioned Documents Section.
+The section officers Nominating Committee shall consist of three (3) Fellows or Retired Fellows from the Questioned Documents Section.
 The sitting section representative to the Board of Directors and the immediate past representative shall serve on this committee.
-These two (2) members will select a Fellow from the Questioned Documents Section to serve as the third member of the nominations committee.
-The sitting section representative shall serve as committee chair.
+These two (2) members will select a Fellow from the Questioned Documents Section